Laseduh/simple_shell/README.md

-Team readme file on simple shell
+Our readme file on simple shell